JoshuaMarinoo/EngDesignVI/Labs/Lab 1/README.md

 ---
 ## Summary
 For this lab to work, I had to download gcc, gtkwave, ghdl and git.
 I also learned how to add varaibles to the system path through both the command terminal and through sysdm.cpl while I was getting the lab to work.
 In the lab I learned how to run VHDL files suing GHDL and then visualizing them through GTKWave so that I can see how they would work on an actual FPGA.
 GHDL is a free VHDL simulator that compiles and runs VHDL code, while GTKWave is a waveform viewer used to visualize digital signal traces (like VHDL/Verilog simulations).
+During the lab I was able to see how a half adder which adds two single-bit binary numbers and outputs a sum and a carry reacts to different inputs, the same thing with the D flip flop which stores one bit of data, capturing the input (D) at the clock edge and outputting it (Q) until the next clock cycle.

 ---
 Author: Joshua Marino </br>